#1 Student Loan Lawyer

 1. Pause payments on federal student loans

 If you have federal and private loans, lowering or pausing the payments on federal loans and then redirecting that money to pay off your private loans quickly makes sense for two reasons.
 First, private student loans typically carry higher interest rates than federal loans.
 Second, they have fewer options to access affordable repayment plans.
-During this time, your total federal student loan debt will increase due to interest accruing.
+Your total federal student loan debt will increase due to interest accruing during this time.
 But you can take advantage of repayment plan forgiveness after making at least 240 qualifying payments.

 2. Refinance for a lower interest rate